-This plan is built on Florida's 2021-2025 Strategic Highway Safety Plan (SHSP), which introduced key strategies like the safe system approach to eliminate fatalities and serious injuries on public roads.
+This plan is built on Florida's 2021-2025 Strategic Highway Safety Plan (SHSP), which introduced the safe system approach to eliminate fatalities and serious injuries on public roads.
 Promoted by the Federal Highway Administration, the safe system approach establishes new priorities and strategies to achieve systemwide safety.